Cover image for blog post on hiking the Narrows

 Careful Of Your Footing – The Narrows

-We felt well suited for the adventure.
+We felt well-suited for the adventure.
 Sturdy walking sticks helped a lot.
-So many others made their way without any walking stick at all, while a few folks had carbon hiking sticks which while awesome tools on mountain hikes, lack the stiffness that works better in moving waters.
+So many others made their way without any walking stick at all, while a few folks had carbon hiking sticks, which, while awesome tools on mountain hikes, lack the stiffness that works better in moving waters.
 Some folks wore flip flops, some were barefoot.
 Several carried small children on their backs, no sticks.
-We watched and prayed those folks especially didn’t slip and fall.
+We watched and prayed that those folks especially didn’t slip and fall.

 Hiking The Narrows